-This easy, creamy and delicious coconut pudding is coconut cream pie, without the pie part.
+This easy, creamy and delicious coconut cream pudding is coconut cream pie, without the pie part.
 A great coconut dessert to enjoy anytime.

-If you’re a fan of coconut cream pie, you will love this pudding.
+If you’re a fan of coconut cream pie, you will love this coconut pudding.
 It’s the pie without the pie part.
 Creamy, full of coconut flavour and a great dessert to enjoy any time.

 Enjoy these puddings as individual servings, as I have done here, or just pour it into a bowl and spoon it out from there.
 Serve with a dollop of whipped cream and some toasted coconut.

 Coconut Milk – full-fat coconut milk is recommended, for best results.
-I haven’t tested this recipe with light or reduced fat coconut milk.
+I haven’t tested this recipe with light or reduced-fat coconut milk.
 It may work, though I suspect it will produce a thinner pudding.

 Whole Milk or Half and Half Cream – I enjoy this pudding with full-fat whole milk (3.5% b.f.), though you can also use Half and Half Cream (10% b.f.), for a richer pudding, if you like.
 2% milk may work, though I haven’t tested it.

-You may be able to use a non-dairy milk here, though I haven’t tested it myself.
+You may be able to use non-dairy milk here, though I haven’t tested it myself.
 You may also be able to use all coconut milk, though again, I haven’t tested it.
 (If you do, let me know how it works).

 Coconut – Any coconut is fine here (shredded, flaked, desiccated).
 Use what you have or what texture you prefer in the pudding.
 Sweetened coconut is recommended for best results.